A Survey to Recent Progress Towards Understanding In-Context Learning

 \subsection{The Internal Mechanisms of ICL}

-In this subsection, we further explore the mechanism of ICL by answering \textit{why it can learn an unseen function in context}.
-Notably, there are two common assumptions in existing works: (1) The data generation functions for both pre-training data and in-context demonstrations are linear.
-(2) The toy transformer model is linearized by removing feed-forward layers and the softmax activation function in the attention layer. \citet{ahn2023linear} proposes indirect evidence that the linearized simplification does not hurt the precision of the vanilla transformer architecture, illustrating that the training dynamic of the linearized version is similar to that of the vanilla version.
+In this subsection, we explore \textit{how ICL can learn an unseen function in context}.
+Notably, there are two common assumptions generally utilized in existing works: (1) The data generation functions for both pre-training data and in-context demonstrations are linear.
+(2) The toy transformer model is linearized by removing feed-forward layers and the softmax activation function in the attention layer.
+This linearized simplification may generalize to the standard transformer, as \citet{ahn2023linear} illustrates that the training dynamic of the linearized version is similar to the standard transformer.

 Previous works analogize ICL to meta-learning~\cite{finn2017model}.
 The pre-training stage corresponds to the outer-loop optimization, and the ICL inference stage is an instance of the inner-loop optimization, implementing fast adaptation on new novel tasks.
-Rather than a real inner gradient update, ICL inference mimics gradient update via a forward process with in-context demonstrations~\cite{hubinger2019risks, von2023uncovering}.
-Based on the dual view that \textit{a linear neural layer updated with gradient is equivalent to a linear attention forward process}~\cite{irie2022dual},~\citet{dai2022can} proves the mathematical equivalence, illustrating the implicit gradient descent implementation with a linear attention.
+Rather than a real inner gradient update, ICL inference mimics gradient update via a forward process with in-context demonstrations~\cite{hubinger2019risks, von2023uncovering, zheng2024mesa}.

-However, such an analogy is only limited to mathematical equivalence, it is not a straightforward answer to why ICL can learn a function since such an analogy overlooks all practical details on the gradient descent, including the choice of the learning objective, the pre-training weight, and the training data distribution.
+Based on the dual view that \textit{the backward process on a linear neural layer is equivalent to the forward process on a linear attention layer}, \citet{irie2022dual,dai2022can} proves the mathematical equivalence, illustrating the implicit gradient descent implementation with a linear attention.
+However, such an analogy is only limited to mathematical equivalence.
+It remains unclear why ICL can learn a function since such an analogy overlooks many practical details, including the choice of the learning objective, pre-training weights, and the training data distribution~\cite{mahdavi2024revisiting}.